-If you like (or don’t mind) your 4K monitor having a relatively chunky design, the BenQ PD3200U is well worth recommending.
+If you like (or don’t mind) your 4K monitor having a relatively chunky design, the 32-inch BenQ PD3200U is well worth recommending.
 With near-perfect color accuracy, it’s a great 4K display for professionals, while still offering a snappy 4ms response time for gaming.
 With a broad 178-degree viewing angle you can get a great picture no matter where you’re sat — which makes it a viable option for collaborative work of watching movies with friends.

 As much as the chunky design may be a put off for some, its substantial frame isn’t weak or overly flexible.
 That lends it a sturdy build quality which you don’t always find at this competitive price point.
-Read our full review here.